adhi97/Flickr-Browser/README.md

 4. __Web Server:__ Implemented a priority queue data structure in C++ to handle requests made by webpages, simulating the actual functionality of a web server.
 5. __Deque:__ Implemented a dyanamic deque using an array in C++.
 6. __Linear Hashtable:__ Implemented a Hashtable using linear probing in C++.
 Improving the implementation now to use double hashing.
+7. __TicTacToe Webapp:__ Implemented a TicTacToe web application, which allows the user to play in single player, multiplayer or reset the game.